 Stockholm Student Health Services

-Important information about Student health services
+Important information about the Student Health Services and the Coronavirus

 Please note that Stockholm Student Health Services only offers appointments by telephone and no physical visits until further notice.
 To book an appointment, please use our online booking system below.

 If you have questions regarding the coronavirus, please contact the health service on 1177.se.